audeering/audb/docs/load.rst

 which helps to load large datasets.
-It will only load ``batch_size`` number of rows from a selected table into memory, and downloads only matching media files in each iteration.
+It will only load ``batch_size`` number of rows from a selected table into memory, and download only matching media files in each iteration.
 The table and media files
 are still stored in the cache.